top of page

 7. Streak-backed Oriole, 9-18 Dec 1991, Gene Pumping Station & 9-16 Oct 2006, Zzyzx

-Two of the nine California records have occurred here, with only one other record in the tri-county area (Riverside County).
+Two of the eleven California records have occurred here, with only one other record in the tri-county area (Riverside County).

 8. Red-necked Stint, 7-8 Aug 2013, Harper Dry Lake